havickie/havickie/README.md

-- 👋 Hi, I’m @havickie
+- 👋 Hi, I’m @victor
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning front end web development
--
+- 🌱 I aM computer science student of university of Nigeria, Nsukka.
 - 📫 How to reach me? whatsapp +2349031347191

 <!---